 Feldesman Tucker Leifer Fidell LLP

 Ted has served as Managing Partner of the law firm Feldesman Tucker Leifer Fidell LLP since 2003, and as a member of the Health Law and Federal Grants practices since 1992.
 He focuses his practice on helping organizations to solve problems, often in crisis situations.
-A national authority in the area of federal grants, he advises hundreds of Community Health Centers and Head Start organizations as well as other federal grantees in the health and community services arena on all aspects of program requirements, including issues such as cost-based reimbursement, governance and the never-ending list of grant administration matters.
-Ted's expertise in financial, cost reporting, reimbursement, and administrative issues is widely recognized, and illustrated by his selection as a 2014, 2015 and 2016 Washington, D.C.
-Super Lawyer in health care.
+A national authority in the area of federal grants with special expertise in Health Centers, Head Start, Medicaid and Community Action to name a few, he has advised numerous organizations on all aspects of program requirements, including issues such as cost-based reimbursement, governance and the never-ending list of grant administration matters.
+Ted's expertise in financial, cost reporting, reimbursement, and administrative issues is widely recognized, and illustrated by his selection as a Washington, D.C.
+Super Lawyer in health care again in 2018.
 From his more than a decade of experience running the firm, he understands acutely the challenges of keeping an organization running, and offers practical, down-to-earth counsel to support organizational leaders in doing just that.
-Ted frequently conducts trainings for countless groups across the country such as state and national organizations, local, state, and federal agencies, and private non-profit organizations.
-He is a Professional Lecturer in Law at the George Washington University Law School, where in 2014, he began teaching the first law school class in the nation on federal grant programs.
+Ted frequently conducts trainings for groups across the country such as state and national organizations, local, state, and federal agencies, and private non-profit organizations.
+He is an adjunct professor at the George Washington University Law School, where in 2014, he began teaching the first law school class in the nation on federal grant programs.
 Ted received his law degree from the University of Virginia School of law and his undergraduate degree in Economics from Washington University.

 Wendy Wintermute, PhD